guokr/simbase/README.md

 ### Assumptions on vectors

-Although Simbase is a vector data store, it does not accept vectors without any constrains.
-In fact, Simbase only accepts a vector which its components are all greater than zero and less than one.
+Although Simbase can store arbitrary vectors, but score functions may apply some constraints on vectors.

-Especially, if you adopt "jensenshannon" as your score function, you should assure your vector is a probability distribution, i.e. the sum of all components equals to one.
+For example, if you adopt "jensenshannon" as your score function, you should assure your vector is a probability distribution, i.e. the sum of all components equals to one.

 ### Performance consideration